-An impressive light show with more than 4,300 lights synchronized to music played on 89.5 fm.
-The display is created by a local 15 year old who built all the electronic parts and sequenced two songs to music.
+An impressive light show consisting of more than 5,000 lights synchronized to music played on 89.5 FM.
+The display is created by a local 16-year-old who was previously recognized by KCCI, The Des Moines Register, and the Ankeny Living Magazine.
+The teen built all the electronic parts and sequenced three songs to music.
 The show runs from 5 p.m. to 9 p.m.
 Sunday through Thursday nights and 5 p.m. to 10 p.m.
 Friday and Saturday nights.

 Where are your favorite places to see Christmas lights in Des Moines?

 We work hard to ensure the accuracy of this information.
 However, you should always call ahead to confirm dates, times, location, and other information before heading to an event or activity, since it may change.